branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

 ### 4 Strain and effort

- * P. 64-65: "Self-reinforcing reciprocity is found in studies of cognitive ease. … Cognitive strain is experienced when the effortful operations of System 2 are engaged. … The experience of cognitive strain … tends to mobilize System 2."
+ * p.
+64-65: "Self-reinforcing reciprocity is found in studies of cognitive ease. … Cognitive strain is experienced when the effortful operations of System 2 are engaged. … The experience of cognitive strain … tends to mobilize System 2."

  * Shane Frederick's Cognitive Reflection Test (CRT): 1) bat-and-ball problem; 2) machines making widgets; 3) lily pad patch doubling in size.